CUBRID/node-cubrid/Readme.md

 Special thanks
 =======================================================================================================
-We would like to thanks to the following people & projects for inspiration, code we have reused and for doing such a great job for the open-source community!
+We would like to thanks to the following people & projects for inspiration, for the code we have reused and for doing such a great job for the open-source community!
 -	https://github.com/caolan/async
 -	https://github.com/felixge/node-mysql
 -	https://github.com/jeromeetienne/microcache.js